ravisuresh229/authorizationiq/README.md

 ## 🧠 Machine Learning Model

 - Trained on a **synthetic dataset** of 10,000+ cases
-- Uses a **Random Forest classifier** within a scikit-learn pipeline
+- Uses a **Logistic Regression classifier** within a scikit-learn pipeline
 - Automatically encodes categorical features
 - Uploaded to **AWS S3**, and reloaded by the FastAPI backend every 60s